What This System Does

 Returns:

-• status: "pending" (queued), "processing" (in progress), or "completed"
+• status: "processing" (in progress), "completed" (done), or "failed" (error after 3 retries)

-• records_processed: Total records in CSV
+• records_processed: Total rows handled

-• records_added/updated: How many records were written
+• records_added: How many records were inserted/updated

-Daily vs Delta Upload Behavior
+Full vs Delta Upload Behavior

 What happens:

-Delta Upload (Selective Update):
+Delta Upload (Add/Update/Remove):

 What happens: